Jakufu/wireframing/README.md

 - Wireframes act as a guide for subsequent design and development phases, ensuring that the final product aligns with the initial vision and requirements.
 8. Focuses on Functionality and User Experience:
 - By stripping away visual design elements, wireframes allow designers to concentrate on the functionality and user experience, ensuring the product is intuitive and user-friendly.

+##  Key Elements of Wireframing
+1. Layout Structure
+- **Definition**: Determines how major components are arranged on the screen (e.g., headers, footers, sidebars, content blocks).

+- **Example**: On the booking homepage, a layout may include a top navigation bar, a hero image section for featured properties, and a grid layout displaying property listings.

+- **Contribution**: Provides a clear, visual hierarchy that ensures a logical flow of information and enhances usability.

+2. Navigation
+- **Definition**: Illustrates how users will move between different sections or pages of the site/app.

+- **Example**: A horizontal menu at the top of the screen with links to "Home," "Listings," "Bookings," and "Account."

+- **Contribution**: Helps designers map out the user journey and interaction paths, ensuring accessibility and ease of use.

+3. Content Placement
+- **Definition**: Specifies where text, images, buttons, and other media will appear.

+- **Example**: Placing the property title above the image, followed by price, ratings, and a "Book Now" button.

+- **Contribution**: Allows teams to prioritize and organize content for clarity, engagement, and readability.

+4. Functionality
+- **Definition**: Highlights interactive elements and user interactions such as buttons, input fields, filters, and forms.

+- **Example**: A date picker for selecting check-in/check-out dates or a filter sidebar to narrow property search by location or price.

+- **Contribution**: Ensures the technical team understands required features, leading to better planning and implementation of dynamic components.